-Question 2 - Strategic rationale for an acquisition and subsequent performance2
+Question 2 - Strategic rationale for an acquisition and subsequent performance3

-- 7 During the outreach activities, views were significantly mixed as to whether the new disclosures requirements should be introduced. - 8 While some preparers, users, regulators and auditors widely support the disclosure objectives, the majority of the preparers expressed concerns about the feasibility of providing such disclosures and especially the commercial sensitivity triggered.
-Some other concerns are shared across different categories of stakeholders. - 9 The result of the polling question during the webinars show that most of the respondents agree with the usefulness of the proposed disclosures:
+- 87 During the outreach activities, views were significantly mixed as to whether the new disclosures requirements should be introduced. - 98 While some preparers, users, regulators and auditors widely support the disclosure objectives, the majority of the preparers expressed concerns about the feasibility of providing such disclosures and especially the commercial sensitivity triggered.
+Some other concerns are shared across different categories of stakeholders. - 109 The result of the polling question during the two-webinars (with EFRAG/IASB joint event and with Danish constituents) show that the majoritymost of the respondents agree with the usefulness of the proposed disclosures:

 Will the IASB's proposed disclosure of management's objectives for an acquisition and subsequent disclosures about whether an acquisition is meeting those objectives provide useful information to assess management's stewardship?
-(100 responses) Yes 88% No 12%
+(100 responses) Yes 6588 % No 3512 %

-Of which: preparers 23% 7%
+Of which: preparers 12 23% 207%

-Of which: users 7% 1%
+Of which: users -157% -1%

-Of which: auditors 37% 2%
+Of which: auditors 12 37 % 9 2%

-Of which: regulators 7% -
+Of which: regulators 15 7% -

-The results further show that all of the academics and most of the other participants also responded 'Yes'.
-However, the majority of the total respondents who answered 'Yes', note that due to completeness, reliability, the ability to provide the information, in practice, the information in many cases will not be particularly useful.
+The results further show that all of the academics and manymost of the other participants also responded 'Yes'.
+However, somethe majority of the total respondents who answered 'Yes', note that the cost of preparing this due to completeness, reliability, the ability to provide the information would outweigh its benefits., in practice, the information in many cases will not be particularly useful.

-10 The results of the following polling questions during the webinars are as follows:
+1110 The results of the following polling questions during the two webinars are as follows: